strongloop/strongloop.com2/_posts/2018-07-16-fundamental-validations-for-http-requests.md

 If an incoming request has a body missing `title`(e.g. `{id: 1}`), or containing data in the wrong type (e.g. `{id: '1', title: 'invalid todo'}`), it would be rejected due to the failed validation.

-To learn various ways of applying `@requestBody()` and the tips for defining the model, please read the [section "Request Body"](https://loopback.io/doc/en/lb4/Parsing-requests.html#request-body) on page "Parsing Request".
+To learn various ways of applying `@requestBody()` and the tips for defining the model, please read the [Request Body section](https://loopback.io/doc/en/lb4/Parsing-requests.html#request-body) on the Parsing Request page.

 ## Localizing Request Body Validation Error